Skip to content

 Leptodictyum Riparium (Stringy Moss)

 Leptodictyum riparium, also known as Stringy Moss, is a moss with long, thin branches that create a dripping effect in the aquarium.
-It grows quickly and gives a natural look to the underwater landscape.
+It grows quickly and adds a natural look to the underwater landscape.
 Stringy Moss can be attached to decorative elements or used as a floating plant.

 Lomariopsis Lineata (Liverwort)